List of incidents of xenophobia during the Venezuelan refugee crisis: Chile

 According to statements by the Dominican consul in Arica, the Chilean border police deny entry to any immigrant who is black or Venezuelan and does not carry prepaid documents and tickets detailing where they will stay and when they will return.

 On September 25, 2021, residents of Iquique organised a protest against recent immigrants, most of whom are Venezuelans.
-During the protests an incident occurred in which a group of protesters sat the belongings of migrants afire.
-Chilean Public Ministry ordered an investigation to identify and prosecute the responsibles for the arson.
+During the protests an incident occurred in which a group of protesters set the belongings of migrants afire.
+Chilean Public Ministry ordered an investigation to identify and prosecute those responsible for the arson.

 Colombia

 In January 2017, while delivering houses built by the Ministry of Housing to displaced people in the border town of Tibú, then-Vice President Germán Vargas Lleras said:

 Although Vargas Lleras later said that his use of "veneco" was only as a demonym, the Venezuelan president Nicolás Maduro said it was a xenophobic aggression and demanded an apology.

 In May 2017, Rodolfo Hernández, mayor of Bucaramanga, said that from Venezuela it was the beggars, prostitutes and unemployed who had arrived, and that it was not possible to throw them out, but the city was unable to respond to the crisis.

 In September 2017, there was a confrontation between Colombian and Venezuelan street vendors for the control of the spaces within the TransMilenio system, which left one person dead.

 Since the end of 2017, threatening pamphlets against Venezuelans began circulating in the border cities of Cúcuta and Arauca.
 Among the groups involved in delivering these threats were the ELN, the Clan del Golfo, and the Arauca Social Cleansing Group.

 In January 2018, a group of young people launched incendiary bombs at 900 Venezuelans who were in a refuge in a sports center in Cúcuta.

 In May 2018, an audio clip began circulating in which military threats were made against immigrants who did not leave the municipality of Subachoque within two weeks.

 In October 2018, a Venezuelan was lynched in Ciudad Bolívar, after being connected to the kidnapping of children through fake WhatsApp chains.
 At least 200 citizens participated in the lynching using stones, sticks and machetes.
 After this, two Venezuelans were about to be lynched in the same place and two other migrants were beaten in Transmilenio.